ctcDNightmare/avorion-scrapyardplus/README.md

 -- high traffic system
 config.highTrafficChance = 0.3 -- [Default: 0.3] Chance that a discovered system is regenerative
-config.enableRegen = false -- [Default: true] Enable/Disable the regeneration of wrecks inside a system config.regenSpawntime = 15 -- [Default: 15] Time (in minutes) how often new event will start to spawn wrecks
+config.enableRegen = true -- [Default: true] Enable/Disable the regeneration of wrecks inside a system config.regenSpawntime = 15 -- [Default: 15] Time (in minutes) how often new event will start to spawn wrecks

 -- events